shree0007/shree0007/README.md

 Student-Full stack development
 ------------------------------

-Environmental engineer studying full stack web development in Business College Helsinki
+Environmental and Sustainability engineer with vocational qualification in full stack web development.

 * 🌍  I'm based in Helsinki, Finland
 * ✉️  You can contact me at [shree.bhusal07@gmail.com](mailto:shree.bhusal07@gmail.com)